 In addition to optimizing your database tables and deleting unnecessary revisions, WP-Sweep also cleans up:

 - Unapproved comments

 Go here for more details:

 For more plugins that can help you manage post revisions and optimize your database, go to Plugins > Add New and search for keywords like “Post Revisions“, “Optimize“, etc …

 (Add New – WordPress Plugins Menu)

 We hope that you have found the above information on plugins that will help you manage your WordPress post revisions useful.

-Disclaimer: We are not associated with WordPress or any of the WordPress-related products discussed on this website.
-We may derive financial benefits from the sale of any third-party products mentioned on this website.
-All images are the copyright of their respective owners and have been used only for training and illustrative purposes.
+Disclaimer: We have no direct association with WordPress, Automattic, or any of the products promoted on this website.
+We may derive an affiliate commission from the sale of any products and services advertised, mentioned or linked to this site.
+All images and information sourced from product websites remain the copyright of their respective owners and are used only for training or illustrative purposes.